haxwithaxe/spiffchorder/readme.txt

 settings in the Makefile have been configured in an appropriate way).

 Be aware that the firmware provided here does not use OBDEV's USB vendor ID, since this may not be used for HID devices.
-Instead John Hyde's VID is used (same as OBDEV's HIDkeys example).
-John has aggreed that his VID can be used for educational purposes, so please MAKE SURE THIS FIRMWARE DOES NOT ESCAPE YOUR LAB (or get a different VID).
+Instead a sepearte VID/PID-pair has been acquired for the SpiffChorder.
+You may use this PID freely for SpiffChorders, even when changing the chord mappings or function of the code.

 Files